How much does a revolving credit facility cost? A UK SME guide

 The two things that determine what you pay

-Unlike a term loan where you can calculate your total repayment cost upfront (loan amount x rate x term), revolving credit cost is dynamic.
+Revolving credit pricing has two dimensions most other loans don’t.
+Unlike a term loan where you can calculate your total repayment cost upfront, revolving credit cost is dynamic.
 Draw more, for longer, and you pay more.
 Draw less, repay quickly, and you pay less.
-This is actually one of the product's key advantages, but it means the cost conversation requires more than just a rate comparison.
+This is one of the product’s key advantages, but it means the cost conversation requires more than just a rate comparison.
+We’ve written about that mismatch in how revolving credit protects your cash flow.

 The main cost components